colincookman/pakistan_candidate_scrutiny_18/README.md

 **candidate_business_loan:** SBP remarks on candidate business loans, if any reported

+**parl_inc_tax_2016:** An indicator for whether this CNIC is linked to a parliamentarian in 2016 when the FBR released incumbents tax payment amounts in the 2016 Incumbent Parliamentarian report

+**parl_inc_name:** Candidate name when a parliamentarian as reported by the FBR in the 2016 Incumbent Parliamentarian report

+**parl_inc_chamber:** Candidate chamber when a parliamentarian as reported by the FBR in the 2016 Incumbent Parliamentarian report

+**parl_inc_province:** Candidate province when a parliamentarian as reported by the FBR in the 2016 Incumbent Parliamentarian report, incomplete for MNAs

+**parl_inc_type:** Candidate seat type when a parliamentarian as reported by the FBR in the 2016 Incumbent Parliamentarian report, incomplete for MNAs

+**parl_tax_paid_2016:** Amount paid by candidate in 2016 when they were a parliamentarian, as reported by the FBR in the 2016 Incumbent Parliamentarian report

+**parl_aop_tax_paid_2016:** Amount paid by AOPs the candidate was a part of in 2016 when they were a parliamentarian, as reported by the FBR in the 2016 Incumbent Parliamentarian report

 **candidate_name_FBR:** Candidate name as reported by FBR in Urdu unicode

 **candidate_name_NAB:** Candidate name as reported by NAB in Urdu unicode